zitadel/zitadel/docs/docs/self-hosting/manage/production.md

 ZITADEL processes write the following events to the standard output:

-- ZITADEL Runtime
+- Runtime Logs: Startup events, runtime errors, database connection changes
-- Access (http calls)
+- Access Logs: API request
-- Actions Runtime
-- Standard Output from Actions
+- Actions Execution Logs: Success and error messages
-- Standard Output from Events
+- Actions Logger: Actions can log customer chosen logs, including Events/Operations such as creating a user or a user authentication

 Log file management should not be in each business apps responsibility.
 Instead, your execution environment should provide tooling for managing logs in a generic way.